yawnoc/phd-thesis/README.md

 ## Reproducibility

-The output `thesis.pdf` can be reproduced exactly, run after run, on a *given* TeX installation.
+Assuming that no images are loaded from `../phd-thesis-signatures`, the output `thesis.pdf` can be reproduced exactly, run after run, on a *given* TeX installation.

 Unfortunately, different installations will produce different PDF output,